omikadze/salesforce-basics/README.md

 And because it’s stored on our secure cloud, you can access your data anytime, anywhere, whether you’re on desktop or mobile.
 ![GitHub Logo](/photo2.png)

+### Who sees what

+Access determines your ability to open and interact with data stored in Salesforce.
+The data you can create, view, edit, and delete is determined by settings your admin maintains.
+Access can be simple or multilayered, depending the complexity of your company’s needs.
+The important thing you need to know is that Salesforce has options for who can see and edit data, and your admin helps to set these up and maintain them.
+With the right security enabled, your whole company can be on Salesforce, and one of the best reasons to do that is to harness the power of collaboration.

+### Collaboration using Salesforce

+In addition to technology for managing your sales process, Salesforce includes a platform for collaboration.
+You can create groups, follow people and topics, ask questions, post informal polls, share files and links, and mention colleagues with whom you’d like to connect.
+You can also ask questions and get answers, crowdsourcing expertise from across your company.
+You can find experts who can help you with overcoming objections as they come up.
+You can search for competitive information to help you through the negotiation stage.
+You can get help from your leaders and teammates as you work on steps to close.

+But perhaps the best part about collaborating in Salesforce is that it’s all stored for future reference.
+Rather than having key insights and answers to important questions living in individual email inboxes or in hallway conversations, collaboration in Salesforce is accessible and searchable.

+And because it’s in Salesforce, this is collaboration that can happen in context, right on individual deals, tasks, support issues, and more.
+This is the power of collaboration combined with CRM.

+### What Is CRM?